Mission Opportunities with LUMC

 Senior Citizens Meal Delivery

 The Anderson County Senior Citizens Center offers home meal delivery to seniors of our community who have a difficult time with meal preparations.
 LUMC provides several two person teams to deliver lunch on the first Monday of each month.
 Consider being on one of these delivery teams.
-For more information about this ministry contact Jim or Jane Bryant at (502)839-5253.
+For more information about this ministry contact Jane Bryant at (502)839-5253.

 Ramp Building Ministry